sfu-bigdata/bd-glossary/Glossary.md

 [^56]: Tufte, E. (1983).
 Theory of Data Graphics. _The Visual Display of Quantitative Information_, pp 57 and 91-123.
 Graphics Press.
 Available: https://archive.org/details/visualdisplayofq0000tuft

 [^57]: Pease, Craig M. and Bull, James J. (2006).
 Models are the Building Blocks of Science.
 In _Scientific Decision-making_ [Course book] (The University of Texas at Austin, Bio301D)_.
 Available: http://utw10426.utweb.utexas.edu/Topics/Models/Text.html

+[^58]: Bradshaw, P. (2012).
+What is Data Journalism?
+In _The Data Journalism Handbook_.
+European Journalism Centre.
+Available: https://datajournalism.com/read/handbook/one

+[^59]: "Data Storytelling: How to Effectively Tell a Story with Data".
+[Blog].Harvard Business School.
+Available: https://online.hbs.edu/blog/post/data-storytelling